Higher Learning : Atlanta is a bona fide hub for higher education

 In recent years, Atlanta has earned a number of new labels.
 It’s a tech mecca of tomorrow.
 It’s the “Hollywood of the South.”
 It’s even been named Running City USA.
 But what it has not been recognized for—and really should be—is its impressive standing in the world of higher education.
 Yes, Atlanta is a bona fide hub for advanced learning.
 How do we know that?
 Well, the facts speak for themselves.

-- Atlanta is home to 70 college and universities.
+- Atlanta is home to 70 colleges and universities.
 Together, these institutes of higher learning educate 275,000 students annually.

 - Atlanta ranked as the #1 large college city in America.